 Outside of Climbing:

 I have a business degree, MBA and a passion for sustainability, entrepreneurship, analytics, and finance.
-I am a vegetarian and stand for environmental conservation, human and animal rights.
+I stand for environmental conservation, human and animal rights.
 I love reading/listening to audiobooks, running, biking, sailing and paddle boarding with my beautiful fiance, Haley and little doggie, Teddy!

 Feel free to contact me for questions or comments at firstname.lastname@example.org